Hemal Kheri

-Hemal Kheri is a small village located in [8 km] Ramganj Mandi Tehsil of Kota district, Rajasthan with a total of 117 families Living.
+Hemal Kheri is a small village located in [8 km] Ramganj Mandi Tehsil of Kota, Rajasthan with a total of 117 families Living.
 The Hemal Kheri village has a population of 556 of which 295 are males and 261 are females as per Population Census 2011.

 In Hemal Kheri village population of children with age 0–6 is 63 which makes up 11.33% of the total population of the village.
 Average human sex ratio of Hemal Kheri village is 885 which is lower than the Rajasthan state average of 928.
 Child sex ratio for the Hemal Kheri as per census is 1250, higher than Rajasthan average of 888.

 Hemal Kheri village has a higher literacy rate compared to Rajasthan.
 In 2011, the literacy rate of Hemal Kheri village was 70.18% compared to 66.11% of Rajasthan.
 In Hemal, Kheri Male literacy stands at 84.27% while the female literacy rate was 53.54%.

 As per the constitution of India and Panchyati Raaj Act, Hemal Kheri village is administrated by Sarpanch (Head of Village) who is elected representative of the village.
-Our website, don't have information about schools and hospital in Hemal Kheri village.